TheoInTech/onlypens-xyz/README.md

   - Customizable notification preferences allowing users to filter by opportunity type, budget range, and urgency.
   - Push notifications for mobile users to ensure timely responses to time-sensitive opportunities.
 - **Reputation System**: Implement on-chain reputation scores for both creators and ghostwriters.
+- **Commission-based Payments**: Implement a flexible royalty system allowing creators to offer ghostwriters a percentage of revenue generated from content, enabling profit-sharing arrangements alongside or instead of fixed payments.
-- **Improve AI Matchmaking with Vector**: Improve matchmaking algorithms using advanced AI models and vector databases.
+- **Improved AI Matchmaking with Vector**: Improve matchmaking algorithms using advanced AI models and vector databases.

 ---